-The current Conferences/Sessions with chairs and co-chairs under consideration are as follows:
+The April 16-18, 2015 Conferences/Sessions with chairs and co-chairs under consideration were as follows:

 Conference B: Plasma Physics

 John Brandenburg - Chair | Frank Mead- Co-chair

 Recent advances in physics have looked at the possibility of new types of particles that may exist and are under current investigation.
 For instance, WIMPS are particles that supposedly exist as Dark Matter.
 After several years of investigation, no WIMPS have yet been identified.
 Does this mean there is no Dark Matter and if so, how does this bear upon the need for more gravitational mass throughout the cosmos?
 Other investigations of Kosyrev’s telescope experiments would also be of interest with the ability of looking at the past, present and future with regards to space mechanics.
 The potential uses of plasma and magnetohydrodynamics (MHD) to support advanced propulsion or energy production are also of concern.